cortes-ciriano-lab/savana/README.md

 --sample| Name to prepend to output files (default=tumour BAM filename without extension) --contigs| Contigs/chromosomes to consider (default is all in fai file).
 Example in `example/contigs.chr.hg38.txt`.
 Should be in order.
---length| Minimum length SV to consider (default=30) --mapq| Minimum MAPQ of reads to consider (default=0) --min_support| Minimum supporting reads for a variant (default=5) --min_af| Minimum allele-fraction (AF) for a variant (default=0.01)
+--length| Minimum length SV to consider (default=30) --keep_inv_artefact| Do not remove breakpoints with foldback-inversion artefact pattern (default is to remove) --mapq| Minimum MAPQ of reads to consider (default=0) --min_support| Minimum supporting reads for a variant (default=5) --min_af| Minimum allele-fraction (AF) for a variant (default=0.01)